Pets in a New Jersey Divorce or Separation

 The below stated factors may be considered by a court in deciding a pet custody case in New Jersey.
 The ownership of the pet before the start of the relationship is taken into account.
 The courts will also consider which of the spouses did most of the daily pet care such as feeding, walking, and visits to the vet.
 Who pays for the pet’s food and other veterinarian bills is also considered a factor.
 In addition, whoever has better capacity to continue taking care of the pet when the divorce is finalized will be considered.
 And lastly, the children are considered as the greatest factors of determining pet custody.
 If the couple have children who have special bonds with the pet, the courts will first determine who among the couple has custody of the children.
 In most cases, the spouse with primary custody of the children will also gain custody of the pet.
 However, there may be schedules for visits when the other spouse wants to see the children, as well as the pet.

 The issue of who is granted possession of a pet is very fact sensitive.
-If you are experiencing a divorce in NJ or a separation and have a pet issue, you can contact the Law Offices of Peter Van Aulen who are experienced divorce lawyers for a free consultation.
+If you are experiencing a divorce in NJ or a separation and have a pet issue, you can contact the Law Offices of Peter Van Aulen who are experienced divorce lawyers for a free 30 minute in office consultation.
 Give us a call today.